Meganebashi Bridge 眼鏡橋

 Perfect for ambling

-The first ever Chinese-style stone bridge constructed in Japan, Meganebashi was built in 1634 by a Chinese monk named Mokusu, who later became the resident priest of nearby Kofukuji Temple.
-A stroll around Meganebashi and its sister bridges along the tree-lined Nakashima River will have you musing about the old world.
+The oldest stone bridges constructed in Japan, Meganebashi is said to have been built in 1634 by a Chinese monk named Mokusu Nyoujo, who later became the abbot of nearby Kofukuji Temple.
+A stroll around Meganebashi and its group of stone bridges along the tree-lined Nakashima River will have you musing about the old world.
 Koi and turtles make occasional appearances beneath the bridges, adding to the ambiance.

 Make a riverside pit stop